 Can you get life insurance from USAA if you have cancer?

-MoneyGeek evaluated USAA life insurance using a baseline profile of a 40-year-old male nonsmoker in average health applying for a $500,000 whole life insurance policy.
-The MoneyGeek Score is based on Affordability (50%), Customer Experience (30%) and Coverage Options (20%).
-Affordability is based on average quotes collected for this analysis.
-Customer experience data looks into available customer reviews, financial strength ratings, and NAIC complaint index figures to assess service quality and claims reliability.
+MoneyGeek evaluated USAA life insurance using a baseline 40-year-old male nonsmoker in average health.
+The MoneyGeek Score is a weighted average of Affordability (50%), Customer Experience (30%) and Coverage Options (20%) scores.
+Affordability is based on average quotes collected for this analysis across term, whole and universal policies.
+Customer Experience draws on USAA's AM Best financial strength rating and its NAIC complaint index to assess claims reliability and service.

 Related Pages: Other Company Reviews